Switch to UUIDs

 After making a commit, test that this works by running

-rails generate model foo and
+rails generate model

 The migration and schema should both indicate that the id is a UUID.

 rake db:rollback and remove the generated files before continuing.